 How to be part of our social media presence

-Use the #SeeAustralia hashtag in your caption (for your best destination related content) or #RestaurantAustralia (if it’s food and drink related).
+Use the #SeeAustralia hashtag in your caption (for your best destination related content).

-Post any of your great images or videos directly onto our Facebook wall.
+Post any of your great images or videos directly onto our Facebook wall or in the comments on a particular post.

 Don’t forget to include @Australia on any tweets that you want us to see.